 (12) Title Commitment/Policy.
 A title commitment or title policy must be submitted that includes a legal description that is consistent with the Site Control.
-If the title commitment or policy is dated more than six (6) months prior to the date of Application submission or the first day of the Application Acceptance Period for Competitive HTC Applications, then a letter from the title company indicating that nothing further has transpired during the six-month period on the commitment or policy must be submitted.
+If the title commitment or policy is dated more than six months prior to the date of Application submission or the first day of the Application Acceptance Period for Competitive HTC Applications, then a letter from the title company indicating that nothing further has transpired during the six-month period on the commitment or policy must be submitted.

-(A) The title commitment must list the name of the Development Owner as the proposed insured and lists the seller or lessor as the current owner of the Development Site.
+(A) The title commitment must list the name of the Development Owner as the proposed insured and list the seller or lessor as the current owner of the Development Site.

 (B) The title policy must show that the ownership (or leasehold) of the Development Site is vested in the name of the Development Owner.